> Communication

 Studying a specialisation will help you hone precise, industry-specific skills, while still building foundational skills.

-At KBS you have the option of undertaking a dual specialisation which will allow you to gain knowledge and skills in two industry-specific areas of the MBA.
+At KBS, you have the option of undertaking a dual specialisation which will allow you to gain knowledge and skills in two industry-specific areas.

-An MBA can be especially valuable for professionals who want to:
+An MBA can be beneficial for people who want to:

-For more information about studying an MBA, you can read our Ultimate Guide to doing an MBA in Australia.
+For more information about studying our MBA, you can read our Ultimate Guide to doing an MBA in Australia.

 Degree options